 Polling Fulfillment Requests

 The GET /fulfillment-requests endpoint is how a Source discovers new work (fulfillment requests and fulfillment orders assigned to it).
-This guide covers the right way to poll it — and how to avoid the single most expensive mistake we see: rebuilding Flxpoint's state locally.
+This guide covers the right way to poll it — and how to avoid the single most expensive mistake on this endpoint: rebuilding Flxpoint's state locally.

-Why this page exists:multiple integrators have independently built full-mirror systems — polling every FR every cycle, diffing against a local database, generating their own change feed.
-One customer explicitly described maintaining a mirror copy.
+Why this matters:it's tempting to build a full-mirror system — polling every FR every cycle, diffing against a local database, generating your own change feed.
 That approach burns API quota, adds latency, and introduces staleness.
 There's a better way.

 The short version